hendricius/the-bread-code/basics/basic-sour-dough.md

 ### Autolyse

-In a new, large bowl mix 500 grams of flour with 325 grams of water and 10 grams of salt.
+In a new, large bowl mix 500 grams of flour with 325 grams of water and 12 grams of salt.
 This is our _basic dough_.
 Stir it with a spoon for 2 minutes.
-Let the basic dough rest for an hour after this step to have the flour absorb the water.
+Let the basic dough rest for an hour after.
+This step is to have the flour absorb the water.
 Furthermore the atoms will homogenize and spread evenly throughout the dough.
-This will already give you basic gluten structure.
+This will already give you basic gluten structures.
+The gluten structure keeps the gas inside of the dough.

 ### Add the starter dough